This article originally appeared in March 2019 and has been updated with new information for our readers.

 Packaging Production Timeline Example

 Earl is set to launch SunshineBrew.com on June 1.
-Upon choosing Fantastapack as his packaging provider, he knows that the standard production time is 10 days.
-Based on his proximity to the Fantastapack headquarters in Kent, Washington, and shipping estimates provided by his chosen carrier, Earl expects it’ll likely take at least 3 weeks to receive his order from the date that he submits artwork.
-As a result, Earl plans to complete his order by the first week of May at the latest.
+Upon choosing Fantastapack as his packaging provider, he knows that the standard production time is 13-15 days.
+Based on his proximity to the Fantastapack headquarters in Kent, Washington, and shipping estimates provided by his chosen carrier, Earl expects it’ll likely take at least 3-4 weeks to receive his order from the date when his artwork is approved.
+As a result, Earl plans to complete his order at the beginning of May at the latest.

-Allotting at least 2-3 weeks minimum for production and shipping of digitally printed packaging provides buffer time in the event any issues arise for the packaging manufacturer or carrier.
+Allotting at least 3-4 weeks for production and shipping of digitally printed packaging provides buffer time if any issues arise for the packaging manufacturer or carrier.
 This is particularly important for new customers who may be unfamiliar with the buying process, or during peak shipping seasons.

 Work with a Dedicated eCommerce Packaging Supplier

-Whether this you’re new to the world of eCommerce like Earl, or you’ve been around the block, understanding your brand’s packaging production timeline ensures that you’re equipped with the right amount of packaging when you need it most.
-It’s also beneficial to work with a dedicated eCommerce supplier to guide you through the process if you need the support.
+Whether this you’re new to the world of ecommerce like Earl, or you’ve been around the block, understanding your brand’s packaging production timeline ensures that you’re equipped with the right amount of packaging when you need it most.
+It’s also beneficial to work with a dedicated packaging supplier to guide you through the process if you need support.
 Team Fantastapack is known in our industry for providing excellent customer service.
 Not convinced?
 Take a look at our reviews.

-Fantastapack is your go-to partner for high quality custom box, label, and retail display packaging.
-We’ve worked with countless startups, entrepreneurs, and small business owners to bring their packaging vision to life.
-Our easy-to-use platform empowers businesses of all sizes to produce beautiful, full-color boxes and labels through the power of digital print.
+Fantastapack is your go-to partner for high quality custom boxes, product labels, and retail displays.
+We’ve worked with countless startups, entrepreneurs, and small business owners to bring their vision to life.
+Our easy-to-use platform empowers businesses of all sizes to produce beautiful packaging through the power of digital print.
 Download our free Flipbook to help you get started on your packaging project today.